curl/everything-curl/curl-does.md

 any question about that it should support multiple URLs on the command line.

 The command-line tool is designed to work perfectly from scripts or other automatic means.
-It doesn't feature any other GUI or UI other than mere text in and text out.
+It does not feature any other GUI or UI other than mere text in and text out.

 ### The library